 Statistics can be classified into the following categories:

-Column-level statistics:
+Column-level statistics

-Automatic collection: the optimizer periodically checks whether statistics need to be updated for each table.
+Automatic collection: The optimizer periodically checks whether statistics need to be updated for each table.

 CREATE TABLE ...
 AS, you can use theGATHER_OPTIMIZER_STATISTICShint or set the system variable_optimizer_gather_stats_on_load(which is enabled by default) to enable online statistics collection.
-You can also use theAPPENDhint of the direct load feature to enable online statistics collection.
+You can also use theAPPENDhint of the direct load feature to implement online statistics collection.

 Statistics update mechanism